Aid effectiveness: The tying of aid

 Tied aid is defined as project aid contracted by source to private firms in the donor country.
 It refers to aid tied to goods and services supplied exclusively by donor country businesses or agencies.
 Tied aid increases the cost of assistance and has the tendency of making donors to focus more on the commercial advancement of their countries than what developing countries need.
 There are many ways aid can be designed to pursue the commercial objectives of donors.
 One of such pervasive means is by insisting on donor country products.

 Others have argued that tying aid to donor-country products is common sense; it is a strategic use of aid to promote donor country's business or exports.
 It is further argued that tied aid - if well designed and effectively managed - would not necessarily compromise the quality as well as the effectiveness of aid.
 However, this argument would hold particularly for programme aid, where aid is tied to a specific projects or policies and where there is little or no commercial interest.
 It must be emphasized, however, that commercial interest and aid effectiveness are two different things, and it would be difficult to pursue commercial interest without compromising aid effectiveness.
 Thus, the idea of maximizing development should be separated from the notion of pursuing commercial interest.
 Tied aid improves donors export performance, creates business for local companies and jobs.
 It also helps to expose firms, which have not had any international experience on the global market to do so.

 Fungibility of aid

-Aid is often fungible, meaning that aided activities which appear to be successful may be filling a role that would have been covered anyway by local resources; the effect of the aid is thus only to release those local resources for other purposes, which may not be so desirable.
+Aid fungibility refers to the fact that upon receiving international aid, and therefore have more fiscal flexibility, recipient countries and their governments may divert their resources to other expenses.
+Especially, when projects financed by international aid achieve some goals that the government would have needed to achieve on its own, absent of aid, the local resources that were saved can be used for other purposes.
+It is a factor in the discussion about aid effectiveness and the effects of aid fungibility on development are debated.

+Concept and Mechanisms

+Foreign aid can be categorized as either earmarked aid (allocated for a specific project or sector) or general budget support (provided with fewer restrictions).
+When aid is fungible, recipient governments may reduce their own spending in areas where donors provide assistance and reallocate those funds to other priorities, which may not align with donors' initial intentions.
+In the case of earmarked aid, the goal is often to limit fungibility by specifying how funds should be spent (infrastructure, health, education), though difficult to enforce.
+Using general budget support provides governments with more flexibility, enabling recipient them to allocate funds according to their own priorities, thereby increasing the likelihood of fungibility.

+In practice, aid fungibility can occur through several mechanisms: